drgimpfen/docker-archiver/README.md

 **Note:** Named volumes *within* your stack's compose.yml (like `postgres_data:`) work perfectly fine - this requirement only applies to mounting the stack directories into the archiver container.

+**Postgres data directory:** The project's `docker-compose.yml` uses a host bind mount for Postgres data at `./postgres-data:/var/lib/postgresql/data`.
+For reliable backups prefer `pg_dump` (recommended).
+If you need a file-level backup, stop the `db` container and copy `./postgres-data` (or use filesystem snapshots) to avoid partial writes.

 ---

 <a name="bind-mounts"></a>